eleetyson/cli-blackjack/README.md

 ### CLI Blackjack
-This is a CLI app that allows a user to play Blackjack from their command line.
-It's built entirely with Ruby.
+This is a CLI app that allows a user to play Blackjack from the command line, using their terminal and shell.

+It's built entirely with Ruby and uses this [Deck of Cards API](https://deckofcardsapi.com/).

 To play, follow the steps below:
 1. Fork [this repository](https://github.com/eleetyson/cli-blackjack) and create a clone of your fork (meaning, make a copy of these files and download to your computer -- [Github's guide](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#propose-changes-to-someone-elses-project) explains this process well)